Connect a GitHub or GitLab repository

-This feature is available in our Enterprise plan
+This feature is available on our Business and Enterprise plans

 Please contact us if you're interested in learning more or trialing the integration